C PRICE : Work at Open Gallery Portland Oregon August 2014

 CG for TOURIST: It must be difficult to sketch your ideas if they are so simple.
 Do you ever draw or sketch?
 Is this reflected in your work?

-CP: I draw a lot and play/mess around with paper shapes a lot… and with vectors digitally… and I make many lists of useful words that create tension – such as this vs. that – looking for things between things.
+CP: I draw a lot and play/mess around with paper shapes a lot… and with vectors digitally… and I make many lists of useful words that create tension – such as this vs. that – looking at things between things.
 I love working in sketchbooks for many reasons that include a purity of thought process and hand and something about immediacy…I probably fill at least 3 or 4 books a year.
 Some of the shapes and compositions that I find, or make paintings after, take a bit of time to find and digest… where they prove useful I use them.
 A lot comes from looking at things and processing over time.
-Sometimes I become fascinated with something intuitively and immediately and need to see it on some sort of canvas, but often I discover or uncover ideas while drawing and processing in books – there are many commonalities of form, structure and humor in this world, and drawing a lot helps me locate these things as shapes.
+Sometimes I become fascinated with something intuitively and immediately and need to see it on some sort of larger canvas, but often I discover or uncover ideas while drawing and processing in books – there are many commonalities of form, structure and humor in this world, and drawing a lot helps me locate these things as shapes.
 My sketchbooks are the absolute first thing I would grab if leaving.

 CG for TOURIST: How do you see your work evolving?
 It must be difficult to keep a level of simplicity over time without starting to consider additional touches.